Everloom-129/Summer_Research_2023/Blind_LLM_Guide_Project/Chatbot/prep_data/Prep_Info_Video_0194.md

 - ||Person 5:|| Medium (not on any detected surface, very close to the dashcam, negative angle)
 </PERSON_INFO>

-The situation in Frame 0004 maintains the critical nature of the previous frames.
-Persons 0, 1, and 2 are assessed with a high-risk evaluation due to their location on the road and sidewalk, very close proximity to the dashcam, and angles close to 90 degrees.
-Persons 3, 4, and 5, who are not on any detected surface, are considered medium risk.
-Their proximity to the dashcam and negative angles contribute to the risk assessment.
-Immediate monitoring and decision-making are required to ensure safety.
+The situation in Frame 0004 is similar to the previous frame, with persons 0, 1, and 2 still on the road or sidewalk, posing a high risk of collision.
+Persons 3, 4, and 5, who are not on any detected surface, are considered medium risks due to their unexpected positions.
+Immediate attention and caution are advised to avoid potential accidents.
 ### Frame 0005 Analysis

 ||Summary of Key Frame Information:||